tannerlugar/financial-tracker/README.md

-# financial-tracker
+# Financial Tracker

-A CLI-based personal finance tracker built with Python - tracks income/expenses with CSV storage
+A command-line personal finance tracker built with Python.

+## Features
+- Track income and expenses
+- Categorize transactions
+- CSV data storage

+## Work in Progress
+Currently building as a learning project